AdelSiddiquei/sql_playground/README.md

 ## Future Work
 These are ideas for future updates to the package:
 - Add to `pg_utils` so that more querys can be can be done easily.
+- Update `loading_script.py` to check against primary keys for pre-existing records when loading to table to avoid duplicates.
 - Utilise `pytest` and write tests to ensure `pg_utils` scripts are always working.